I may receive commissions from purchases made through links in this article. Full Disclosure

 I found out about chia seeds when I was looking into flax seeds.
 I didn’t like what I found out about flax seeds and was directed to chia seeds as a better alternative.

 Chia seeds have so many great benefits!
-After learning all the benefits, I’m sure you’ll by dying to know how to use chia seeds in your meals!
+After learning all the benefits, I’m sure you’ll by dying to know how to include chia seeds in your meals!

 One serving of chia seeds (which is 1 Tbs) contains: